Celebrity nutritionist Kelly Leveque weighs in on blood sugar, and why you should be thinking about it more than you probably do.

 • Fat: Fat has less impact on blood sugar than carbohydrates.
 When consumed alone, fats have no effect on circulating blood sugar.
 When eaten with a meal, fat slows the absorption of your meal, which helps you to avoid steep spikes.
 (This explains the surge in high-fat, low-carb diets, like ketosis.)

 • Fiber: Like fat, fiber slows the absorption of nutrients, specifically glucose.
-Natural sugars found in vegetables and fruit are delivered to us in a fiber “package” to slow the absorption of sugar.
-Vegetables and fruit are best eaten in their whole state.
+Natural sugars found in vegetables and fruit are delivered to us in a natural fiber “package” to slow the absorption of sugar.
+Because of this, vegetables and fruit are best eaten in their whole state.

 At beWELL, it isn’t about avoiding meals or eating less.
 Instead, we simply focus on what to eat and ensure each meal contains the #fab4.